cyclic-software/docs/docs/index.md

 Containers make traffic a constant concern because resources are shared across concurrent requests.

-On Cyclic, serverless functions are allocated to each individual request on demand, making it possible for your apps to hyper scale.
+On Cyclic, serverless functions are allocated to each individual request on demand, making it possible for your apps to hyper-scale.

-:::danger **Hyper** scale
+:::danger Hyper-scale
 On the Cyclic free tier, an individual `1GB RAM` compute instance handles each separate http request.
 For a single request, this is about ~2x cpu/memory compared to popular container platforms.
 In a 10 concurrent request scenario, this comparison results in `~200x` or `100GB RAM` available system compute - _on the free tier_!

 :::